-Course Name: The Art of Diplomatic Negotiations Course Code: DIP 600 Credit hours: 3 Description:
+Course Name: The Art of Diplomatic Negotiations

 This course acquaints graduate students with negotiation, mediation, and good offices techniques in diverse settings.
 Attention is given to different styles of negotiation, different phases in the negotiation process, and to the negotiating environment.
 This course aims to develop conflict resolution theory, peacekeeping and peace building.
 It focuses on threats, opportunities and strategies that cover the many dimensions of change since the end of the cold war.
 In addition, this course discusses the importance of communication skills, persuasion, and cultural differences.